 Zillow is an aggregate site for online real estate listings and has accrued more than 70% of all online search traffic related to real estate.
 This means that it’s the number one stop for anyone who is thinking about buying or selling a house online.

 Their FSBO listing method is a way for you to sell your house on Zillow without the help of a professional real estate agent.
 This means that every aspect of marketing and selling your home– from the listing, pricing, negotiating, staging, and closing, to the actual paperwork required – will be your sole responsibility.

-You’ll be happy to know that there are no fees to list your house on Zillow for sale by owner, as the company aims to make the process as easy for you as possible.
-It also means that they’ll monetize your listing in other ways, which we’ll discuss later.
+There are no fees to list your house on Zillow for sale by owner, as the company aims to make the process as easy for you as possible.
+However, although Zillow doesn't charge you to list a FSBO property, it means that they’ll monetize your listing in other ways.
 And before you ask, no, Zillow does not charge you a commission, although they will do their best to introduce you to a buyer that’s working with one of their buyer broker partners, who will expect to collect a fee.
 So while listing and selling on Zillow is free, you may end up paying a commission to a buyer who is working with an agent.

 Not having to worry about fees for an FSBO listing should be a massive plus for anyone who wants to manage their own listing.
 This is especially attractive considering that other for sale by owner and flat-fee MLS marketing services charge an upfront fee.